 • Corrigendum 1 fixes an occurrence of inconsistency.

-ITU-T G.998.4 (revised) “Improved impulse noise protection for digital subscriber line (DSL) transceivers” (under approval) specifies techniques beyond those defined in the existing ITU-T digital subscriber line (DSL) Recommendations ITU-T G.992.3, ITU-T G.992.5 and ITU T G.993.2 to provide enhanced protection against impulse noise or to increase the efficiency of providing impulse noise protection (INP).
+ITU-T G.998.4 (revised) “Improved impulse noise protection for digital subscriber line (DSL) transceivers” specifies techniques beyond those defined in the existing ITU-T digital subscriber line (DSL) Recommendations ITU-T G.992.3, ITU-T G.992.5 and ITU T G.993.2 to provide enhanced protection against impulse noise or to increase the efficiency of providing impulse noise protection (INP).

 This version of this Recommendation integrates all of the previous amendments and corrigenda with the 2015 version 2.0 of Recommendation ITU-T G.998.4.
 This version of Recommendation ITU-T G.998.4 corrects or adds the following functionality: